 Superb views over Mount's Bay are one lure of this popular, unpretentious seaside resort.
 Even though it does get very crowded in summer, Penzance makes a good base for exploring the area.
-The town's isolated position has always made it vulnerable to attack from the sea.
+The town's isolated position has always made it vulnerable to attacks from the sea.
 During the 16th century, Spanish raiders destroyed most of the original town, and the majority of old buildings date from as late as the 18th century.
 The main street is Market Jew Street, a folk mistranslation of the Cornish expression Marghas Yow, which means "Thursday Market."
 Where Market Jew Street meets Causeway Head is Market House, an impressive, domed granite building constructed in 1837, with a statue of locally born chemist Humphry Davy in front.

 In contrast to artsy St. Ives, Penzance is a no-nonsense working town.
 Though lacking the traffic-free lanes and quaint cottages of St. Ives, Penzance preserves pockets of handsome Georgian architecture.